IndEcol/country_converter/README.md

 cc.valid_class
 ```

-There is also a methdod for only getting country classifications (thus
+There is also a method for only getting country classifications (thus
 omitting any grouping of countries):

 ``` python